ErikFortune/fgv/libraries/ts-utils/docs/ts-utils.validation.base.genericvalidator.validate.md

 ## Validation.Base.GenericValidator.validate() method

 Tests to see if a supplied `unknown` value matches this validation.
+All validate calls are guaranteed to return the entity passed in on Success.

 **Signature:**